 Heart of the City

-Heart of the City examines the strengths, weaknesses and needs of the city’s urban core, seeking to articulate and imagine an alternative future for Albuquerque that resonates with optimism and possibility.
-From street art and murals to urban planning and community activism, this project centers around an exhibition at 516 ARTS that features a series of projects created by lead artists and student apprentices, public art projects and public programs including forums, workshops and events with artists, planners, architects, students and activists focused on envisioning the future of Downtown Albuquerque.
+Heart of the City examined the strengths, weaknesses and needs of the city’s urban core, seeking to articulate and imagine an alternative future for Albuquerque that resonates with optimism and possibility.
+From street art and murals to urban planning and community activism, this project centered around an exhibition at 516 ARTS that featured a series of projects created by lead artists and student apprentices, public art projects and public programs including forums, workshops and events with artists, planners, architects, students and activists focused on envisioning the future of Downtown Albuquerque.

-516 ARTS is bringing together 12 organizations representing colleges, high schools, artist collectives, educational organizations and small businesses.
-Many of the projects include an intensive experience for students working with a lead artist who will teach a class or do a residency around their project, which will culminate in their installations in the exhibition at 516 ARTS and a few exciting public art projects around Downtown.
-The exhibition will include sculpture, painting, photography, interactive work, installation, video, new media and artworks focusing on social engagement.
-Participating organizations and projects to date:
+516 ARTS brought together 12 organizations representing colleges, high schools, artist collectives, educational organizations and small businesses.
+Many of the projects included an intensive experience for students working with a lead artist who taught a class or completed a residency around their project, which culminated in their installations in the exhibition at 516 ARTS and a few exciting public art projects around Downtown.
+The exhibition included sculpture, painting, photography, interactive work, installation, video, new media and artworks focusing on social engagement.
+Participating organizations and projects:

 |Organizations & Partners:||

 Catalog documenting the project with Celia Alvarez Muñoz & Working Classroom

 read: Heart of the City Posits the Urban Core as a Central, Vital Organ, by Lauren Tresp, THE Magazine, April 2014